10yard/dkcoach/readme.md

 ## A MAME plugin to assist with Donkey Kong gameplay

+Tested with MAME version 0.234
-Compatible with MAME and WolfMAME versions 0.196 and above.
+Compatible with MAME versions from 0.196

 At the moment,  the plugin only helps you with the springs stage.